 The role of broad match in search advertising today

 That said, while AI-powered language upgrades have made broad match a much more effective tool for search advertising, it’ll continue to need a smart marketer in the driver’s seat.
 These savvy marketers will check performance, select the right bidding strategy, and monitor the new queries that broad match identifies to help bring in new customers.
-After all, you might discover new insights about your audience and their behaviors throughout the campaign.
+After all, you might discover new insights about your audience and their behaviours throughout the campaign.

 AI learns from you and you learn from AI.
-Broad match’s success depends on the team that uses it, just like the time-traveling car from “Back to the Future” needed the input and creativity from its creator, Doc Brown, to drive into the past — and the future.
+Broad match’s success depends on the team that uses it, just like the time-travelling car from “Back to the Future” needed the input and creativity from its creator, Doc Brown, to drive into the past — and the future.